-Established in 1973, the Save Our Beach Association, a non-profit organization, welcomes everyone interested in improving the quality, safety, beauty and ecology of a very special place – Surfside Beach.
+Established in 1973, the Save Our Beach Association (SOBA), a non-profit organization, welcomes everyone interested in improving the quality, safety, beauty, and ecology of a very special place – Surfside Beach, TX.

-We meet monthly, year round on the Saturday following council meetings.
-We meet at various places and currently are meeting at City Hall, Surfside, Texas.
+We meet monthly, year round, on the Saturday following council meetings.
+Council meetings are always on the second Tuesday of the month.
+We meet at various homes in Surfside Beach, TX .
 Meetings sometimes include speakers and/or presentations.
-We are involved in many civic activities but having fun is also a priority.
+We are involved in many civic activities, but having fun is also a priority.
 Come and join us for a meeting or special event.
-Whether you live on the island or just come to visit, your involvement is greatly appreciated.
+Whether you live on the island or just come to visit, we shall greatly appreciate your involvement.

-The Save Our Beach Association is in close association with the Parks and Wildlife Department during the State of Texas Adopt-A-Beach semi annual beach clean ups held in March and September.
-We have members who volunteer to clean the beaches as well as members that cook and serve the food donated by local companies to feed all of the volunteers.
-This last September we served 1,800 volunteers from all around Brazoria County.
+SOBA – the Save Our Beach Association – is in close association with the Parks and Wildlife Department during the State of Texas Adopt-A-Beach semi-annual beach clean-ups in March and September.
+We have members who volunteer to clean the beaches as well as members who cook and serve the food that local companies donate to feed all of the volunteers.
+Last September, we served 800 volunteers from all around Brazoria County.

-We host Dunes Day in January when the discarded Christmas Trees arrive in Surfside in the rental trucks that we rent, fuel, load and unload.
-Trees are staked and tied in rows in front of the dune line to assist in catching blowing sand to help their building process.
+We host Dunes Day in January when discarded Christmas trees arrive in Surfside Beach in the rental trucks that we rent, fuel, load, and unload.
+We stake trees and tie them in rows in front of the dune line to assist in catching blowing sand to help their building process.
 The dunes are a vital part of flood and wave action control in a tropical storm or hurricane.
-This last November the SOBA undertook a sand fence project where our members assisted in placing the fencing (approximately 4 miles) and will soon begin helping with planting vegetation in the sand piles that will eventually become dunes.
+Last November, SOBA undertook a sand fence project in which our members assisted in placing the fencing (approximately four miles) and will soon begin helping with planting vegetation in the sand piles that will eventually become dunes.

-Dues to the Association are $15.00/per person/per year and $25 per family/per year.
-A newsletter is printed each month to keep everyone, including our out of town members abreast of all events present and future.
-Tee-shirts and can koozies are for sale at all events or from members.
-The profit from these sales is used in our ongoing community projects.
+Membership dues to the Association are $15.00 annually per person or $25 annually per family.
+We release a newsletter each month to keep everyone, including our out-of-town members, abreast of all present and future events.
+T-shirts and koozies are for sale at all events or from members.
+We use the profit from these sales in our ongoing community projects.